Kent Coast Sea Fishing Compendium

 Folkestone Harbour Arm

 Day tickets, which are available to full members of the Dover Sea Angling Association and allow fishing from 7am and 5.45pm, cost £5, whilst concessions are £3, and are available at Folkestone Angling, 12 Tontine Street (details above).
-Those interested in becoming members can find out more at Folkestone Angling or at Bill's Bait and Tackle in Snargate Street in Dover or by visiting the Association's office in Priory Road.
+Those interested in becoming members of the Dover Sea Angling Association (annual subscription £15) can find out more at Folkestone Angling or at Bill's Bait and Tackle in Snargate Street in Dover or by visiting the Association's office in Priory Road.

 Folkestone Harbour Arm is dubbed "dabtastic" by local anglers, and this moniker is especially deserved in the winter months as the species has a liking for the mixed sand and mud sea bed around the Arm wall.
 Closed in September 2000 as a major Channel ferry port, this granite-walled Harbour Arm remains a major shore fishing mark for local sea anglers.
 The Arm is open 7am until 5:45pm and day tickets, obtainable from local bait and tackle supplier Folkestone Angling, are £5.00 for adults and £3.00 for seniors and juniors.
 Please get your ticket before you go on to the Arm as it is regularly patrolled by a steward.